willvieira/ms_STM-managed/manuscript/manuscript.md

 ***How can plantation and enrichment planting reduce colonization credit?***

 Although climate change is expected to drive a shift in forest composition by favoring temperate over boreal trees, the boreal-temperate ecotone is lagging behind climate change [@Talluto2017; @Vissault2020].
+Similar results are found on altitudinal gradients, where the slow dieback of *Picea abies* prevents the expansion of other species [@Scherrer2020].
 Our results suggest that plantation and enrichment planting of temperate species on the boreal region can increase the response of the boreal-temperate ecotone to climate warming by reducing the transient period and increasing the range shift towards colder temperatures.
 To date, few studies have tested how assisted migration can shift trees' range limits.
 For instance, modelling the plantation of tree species more suitable to future climate is predicted to increase resilience indicators such as carbon stocks and tree species diversity [@Hof2017], and therefore plantation is assumed to increase tree range shift under climate change.